camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/03-the-camunda-jboss-as-7-subsystem.html.md

 </div>

 When using the camunda BPM JBoss AS subsystem, the process engine classes are deployed as jboss module.
-The module is named `org.camunda.bpm.process-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.
+The module is named `org.camunda.bpm.camunda-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.

 By default, the Application server will not add this module to the classpath of applications.If an application needs to interact with the process engine, we must declare a module dependency in the application.
 This can be achieved using either an implicit or an explicit module dependency.